Fluorescent lamp: Color rendering index

-Color rendering index (CRI) is a measure of how well colors can be perceived using light from a source, relative to light from a reference source such as daylight or a blackbody of the same color temperature.
+Color rendering index (CRI) is an attempt to measure the ability of a light source to reveal the colors of various objects faithfully in comparison to a black body radiator.
+Colors can be perceived using light from a source, relative to light from a reference source such as daylight or a blackbody of the same color temperature.
 By definition, an incandescent lamp has a CRI of 100.
 Real-life fluorescent tubes achieve CRIs of anywhere from 50 to 98.
 Fluorescent lamps with low CRI have phosphors that emit too little red light.
 Skin appears less pink, and hence "unhealthy" compared with incandescent lighting.
 Colored objects appear muted.
-For example, a low CRI 6800 K halophosphate tube (an extreme example) will make reds appear dull red or even brown.
+For example, a low CRI 6800 K halophosphate tube (an extreme example) will make reds appear dull or even brown.
 Since the eye is relatively less efficient at detecting red light, an improvement in color rendering index, with increased energy in the red part of the spectrum, may reduce the overall luminous efficacy.

 Lighting arrangements use fluorescent tubes in an assortment of tints of white.
 Mixing tube types within fittings can improve the color reproduction of lower quality tubes.

 Phosphor composition

-Some of the least pleasant light comes from tubes containing the older, halophosphate-type phosphors (chemical formula Ca5(PO4)3(F, Cl):Sb3+, Mn2+).
+Some of the least pleasant light comes from tubes containing the older, calcium halophosphate phosphors (chemical formula Ca5(PO4)3(F, Cl):Sb3+, Mn2+).
 This phosphor mainly emits yellow and blue light, and relatively little green and red.
 In the absence of a reference, this mixture appears white to the eye, but the light has an incomplete spectrum.
 The color rendering index (CRI) of such lamps is around 60.

-Since the 1990s, higher-quality fluorescent lamps use triphosphor mixture, based on europium and terbium ions, which have emission bands more evenly distributed over the spectrum of visible light.
-Triphosphor tubes gives a more natural color reproduction to the human eye.
+Since the 1990s, higher-quality fluorescent lamps use a rare-earth tri-phosphors mixture, based on europium and terbium ions, which have emission bands more evenly distributed over the spectrum of visible light, but with peaks in the red, green and blue.
+Triphosphor tubes give a more natural color reproduction to the human eye.
 The CRI of such lamps is typically 85.

 Applications

 Fluorescent lamps come in many shapes and sizes.
-The compact fluorescent lamp (CFL) is becoming more popular.
 Many compact fluorescent lamps integrate the auxiliary electronics into the base of the lamp, allowing them to fit into a regular light bulb socket.